magneticio/vamp2setup/README.md

 - **deployment**: identifies the Deployment itself.
 This is used as a selector for the pods.
 - **version**: the version of the Application to which the Deployment belongs.
 This is used by Istio to dispatch traffic.

-For this example you will create two new deployments with the same app label and different deployment and version labels.
+You can then use the sample [deployment.yaml](samples/de.yaml) to create two new deployments with the same app label and different deployment and version labels.
-To do that, copy the yaml below it into a file, or get it from the sample folder.
-Then you can execute:

 ````
 kubectl create -f deployment.yaml
 ````

+deployment.yaml:
 ````
 apiVersion: extensions/v1beta1
 kind: Deployment